Medically reviewed by Drugs.com. Last updated on Apr 23, 2019.

 - Beta-Blocker With Alpha-Blocking Activity

-Blocks alpha-, beta1-, and beta2-adrenergic receptor sites; elevated renins are reduced.
-The ratios of alpha- to beta-blockade differ depending on the route of administration: 1:3 (oral) and 1:7 (IV).
+Blocks alpha1-, beta1-, and beta2-adrenergic receptor sites; elevated renins are reduced.
+The ratios of alpha- to beta-blockade differ depending on the route of administration estimated to be 1:3 (oral) and 1:7 (IV) (Goa 1989).

 Hepatic, primarily via glucuronide conjugation; extensive first-pass effect